CMA presents with multiple and diverse symptoms

 The SmilesBack app helps you to easily record and keep track of your baby’s symptoms and feeds in preparation for your doctor’s appointment.

-Learn more about how CMA is diagnosed
+Learn more about how CMPA is diagnosed

 IMPORTANT NOTICE: Breastfeeding is the best form of nutrition for babies and provides many benefits to babies and mothers.
 It is important that, in preparation for and during breastfeeding, you eat a healthy, balanced diet.
 Combined breast and bottle feeding in the first weeks of life may reduce the supply of your own breastmilk, and reversing the decision not to breastfeed is difficult.
 Always consult your healthcare professional for advice about feeding your baby.
 The social and financial implications of using infant formula should be considered.
 Improper use of an infant formula or inappropriate foods or feeding methods may present a health hazard.
 If you use infant formula, you should follow the manufacturer’s instructions for use carefully – failure to follow the instructions may make your baby ill.
 Formula for special medical purposes intended for infants must be used under medical supervision.